|AT A GLANCE||PRICING||HEADLINE|

 In terms of firmness, the Casper mattress is similar to Puffy in that we think it lands around a medium on the firmness scale.
 It too strikes a nice balance between comfort, support, and pressure relief.
 We also think the mattress is ideal for all kinds of sleepers.

 However, given the construction of the bed, we’d point heavy folks toward a bed with coils.
 To reiterate, we think hybrid and innerspring beds are better equipped to handle the pressure a heavy person places on a mattress night after night.

 Another area in which we think Casper is similar to Puffy is temperature regulation.
 We think the Casper mattress sleeps temperature neutral, as well.
 Again, external factors (i.e. the sheets you use, whether you use a fan, etc.) will matter more when it comes to how cool you sleep with this bed.

 Now, as far as couples go, we think the Casper mattress is a viable option, too.
 It does a good job of deadening movement and the edge support is pretty good for an all-foam bed.

 Lastly, we already touched on price above, but just in case you missed it, the Casper mattress is priced about average for the industry.
-They do often offer coupon codes, though, to make the beds slightly cheaper.
-Check above to see what kind of promos they’re currently running.
+They do regularly offer coupon codes, though, to make the beds slightly cheaper.
+Check above to see what kind of promotion they’re currently running.

-If you’ve made it this far, you might understandably be a little frustrated.
-After all, these two beds have a lot of similarities.
-They’re both 10″ all-foam beds, both are priced about the same, and both perform similarly in terms of temperature regulation, motion isolation, and edge support.
-In our eyes, the decision between these two beds really boils down to two factors.
+These two beds have several similarities, like how they both perform similarly in terms of firmness, temperature regulation, motion isolation, and edge support.
+In our eyes, the decision between these two beds really boils down to feel and price.